michals92/green-code-assignment/README.md

  - automatically sorts records, new ones are on top

 ### Add result form
 After tapping add button, add result form is modally presented.
-It has cancel and save buttons in navigation bar.
+It has cancel and save buttons in the navigation bar.
 User enters name, place (that could be improved by picking from map or by asking for users current location).
 Save button checks, if all the fields were filled, then saves result and reloads list.

 ## Features: